junxit/us-congress-bills-117/derived/amendments.md

 ### 42 U.S.C. § 300x-66

 > in section 1956 (42 U.S.C.
-300x–66), by striking “substance abuse” each place it appears and inserting “substance use disorders”.
+300x–66), by striking “substance abuse” and inserting “substance use disorders”.

 | | |
 |---|---|